Main research focus

 The main research focus of SIMM is the possible social impacts of learning and playing music.

 We do not wish to restrict ourselves in advance with respect to potential research areas or research questions regarding the use of music in socio-artistic work.
 We want to keep an open mind towards research projects that can be presented to us.

 Here one can find an overview John Sloboda made in 2019 of ongoing SIMM-type research as presented the last years at SIMM-posia and SIMM-seminars.

 Focus on participants

-Because there is a need for this, SIMM will put a special focus on supporting research that places participants in socio-artistic projects in the centre.
-This does not mean that no attention will be paid to the perspective of organizers of such initiatives or to the social and political context, but research that places participants in the spotlights can count on a special place at SIMM.
+Because there is a need for this, SIMM is particularly interested in supporting research that places participants in socio-artistic projects in the centre.
+This does not mean that no attention will be paid to the perspective of providers and mentors of such initiatives or to the social and political context, but research that places participants in the spotlights can count on a special place at SIMM.

-SIMM will also focus on opportunities to strengthen the position and the needs of the participants of socio-artistic music projects, through publications, presentations and subsequent discussions with the interested parties, lectures, documentaries, etcetera.
+SIMM also focuses on opportunities to strengthen the position and the needs of the participants of social music projects, through publications, presentations and subsequent discussions with the interested parties, lectures, documentaries, etcetera.
 These can be attended, seen or read by them, as well as by others from outside the academic world.

-We not only want to look at music in social-artistic projects in the ‘global north’, but also greatly develop contacts, partnerships and support and guide research in the ‘global south’, in collaboration with researchers from universities in Bogota, Kinshasa, Birzeit, Tel Aviv, etc. This also includes the growing research field on music projects in the north with refugees originating from southern countries.
+We not only want to look at music in social-artistic projects in the ‘global North’, but also greatly develop contacts, partnerships and support and guide research in the ‘global South’, in collaboration with researchers from universities.
+This also includes the growing research field on music projects in the north with refugees originating from southern countries.

 Music in prisons

-One of the research areas of the SIMM-centre will be: working with music in prison environments, mainly because several staff members within the association (and several external partners) are particularly interested and accumulated some relevant experience in this field.
+One of the research areas of the SIMM-platform will in the nearby future be: working with music in prison environments, mainly because several board members within the association (and several external partners) are particularly interested and accumulated some relevant experience in this field.